Downton Abbey: Cast and characters

 Penelope Wilton (left) plays Isobel Crawley; Jim Carter plays the butler, Mr Carson.

 Robert James-Collier plays the footman turned under-butler, Mr Thomas Barrow.

 The main cast of the Crawley family is led by Hugh Bonneville as Robert Crawley, the Earl of Grantham, and Elizabeth McGovern as his wife Cora Crawley, the Countess of Grantham.
 Their three daughters are depicted by Michelle Dockery as Lady Mary Crawley (Talbot), Laura Carmichael as Lady Edith Crawley (Pelham) and Jessica Brown Findlay as Lady Sybil Crawley (Branson).
 Maggie Smith is Robert Crawley's mother Violet, Dowager Countess of Grantham.
-Samantha Bond portrays Lady Rosamund Painswick, Robert's sister who resides in Belgrave Square, London.
+Samantha Bond portrays Lady Rosamund Painswick, Robert's widowed sister who resides in Belgrave Square, London.
 Dan Stevens portrays Matthew Crawley, the new heir, along with Penelope Wilton as his mother, Isobel Crawley, who are brought to Downton.
 Allen Leech as Tom Branson begins the series as the family chauffeur, but falls in love with Lady Sybil, marries her and later becomes the agent for the estate.
 David Robb portrays Dr Richard Clarkson, the local town doctor.

 Joining the cast in series three is Lily James as Lady Rose MacClare, a cousin whose mother is Violet's niece Susan, the Marchioness of Flintshire, and who is sent to live with the Crawleys because her parents are serving the empire in India and, later, remains there because of family problems.
 In series three and four, Shirley MacLaine portrays the mother of Cora Crawley, Martha Levinson.
 Suitors for Lady Mary's affections during the series include Tom Cullen as Lord Gillingham, Julian Ovenden as Charles Blake, and Matthew Goode as Henry Talbot.
 Edith's fiancé and eventual husband Bertie Pelham, 7th Marquess of Hexham, is played by Harry Hadden-Paton.